w3sll3y/front-end-transactions/README.md

 ```
 npm install
 ```
-## Running the server
+## Running the app
-To run server, execute this code
+To run application, execute this code
 ```
 npm run dev
 ```